hippie68/ps4-pkg-manager/README.md

 # Contributors wanted!

+Feature requests and bug reports: https://github.com/hippie68/ps4-pkg-manager/issues

 I would like to make this project a community project where everyone can participate in.
 You want to write a useful Java class?
 Let me know and I will add you to the list of collaborators.
 To compile the project, have a look at the file "build.sh".
 If it is necessary, we could try to change it from Bash to sh.
 You should be able to set up the project in your favorite Java IDE.
 The only dependency is SWT: https://www.eclipse.org/swt/.

-The project is in dire need of a maintainer for macOS.
+The project is in dire need of supporters that use macOS.
 I don't have a Mac, so I don't know if the program in its current state works well and looks good on macOS.
-If you want to help or to become a maintainer, that would be much appreciated!
+If you want to provide feedback or to become a maintainer, that would be much appreciated!

 Regarding the current code: Basically I am using this project to learn Java.
 It is my first Java program (an upgrade so to speak from https://github.com/hippie68/ps4-pkg-compatibility-checker), so bear with me if, to put it mildly, large parts of the code are not idiomatic yet.